 Oh how I love cupcakes.
 I feel like I’m eating something miniature and therefor, convince myself that I can eat two or three.
 Please tell me I’m not alone 🙂 The only thing I don’t like about cupcakes is that they tend to dry out quickly…much quicker than cakes.
-It’s just the nature of a cupcake to do that.
+It’s just the nature of a cupcake.
 They’re small and they’re not totally encased in icing like cakes are.
 So, I’ve come up with a method that I want to share with you on how to keep cupcakes from drying out.

 When I was taking cake orders, I also worked a full-time job.
 I would bake the cupcakes either the night before the event or sometimes the night before that.
 (And yes, my tips I’m about to share with you will keep them fresh for several days).
 I had to do things ahead of time because I was gone all day at work and I couldn’t pack in everything in the short amount I got to spend at home.